Subscribe to stay updated

 If someone has an allergic reaction to your products or even has a car accident to or from your place after collecting their cake, you may be liable.
 Simple and cheap insurance protects you, your business, your income and all the hard work you’ve put into it all.

 A good policy won’t cost you more than £70 a year, and that’s a small price to pay for peace of mind.

-There are many home business insurance providers out there, and some even specialise in home-run cake decorating companies, like Icing On The Cake Insurance.
+There are many home business insurance and public liability insurance providers out there, and some even specialise in home-run cake decorating companies, like Icing On The Cake Insurance.

 Other insurers include:

 It’s worth mentioning that some insurers may lower your premium if you can present a food hygiene safety certificate.
 But as susal, it's best that you check with your local laws.